“I found a fruitful world because my ancestors planted it for me. Likewise, I am planting this carob tree for my descendants.”Talmud Ta’anit 23a

 All of this is only possible because of the generosity of our members.

-We’re not asking you to donate right now.
-Instead, we ask you to please consider leaving a gift, a portion of your estate, to the synagogue in your will.
-If you are interested in leaving a legacy to our shul, get in touch with Jackie Penn (email@example.com)
+When you are writing of revising your will, you will be thinking about your contribution to the future.
+Please consider leaving a gift or a portion of your estate, to the Shul.
+If you are interested in leaving a legacy to our Shul and need any advice, do get in touch with Jackie Penn (firstname.lastname@example.org / 0208 946 4836).

 Although our community continues to grow from strength to strength, we cannot build on these strong foundations with membership fees alone.